bhawley45/JavaScript-Projects/README.md

 # JavaScript-Projects
-A repository for all the projects incorporating javascript created through the Tech Academy Bootcamp
+A repository for simple projects made in JavaScript

 ## Projects
 - Pizza Manu Project